-g) Lost or Stolen Keys
+G. Lost or Stolen Keys

 A resident whose key(s) is lost, stolen or misplaced will be held responsible for the cost of lock and key replacement.
-The charge for lock replacement in Clement, Dubuis, Hillside, Joeris, Sky View, and St. Joseph's is \$25 per lock.
-For Agnese/Sosa, Avoca, ICC2 (McCombs Building) and Watson Loft, a \$40 replacement charge will be assessed for entry doors and \$25 for room doors.
+The charge for lock replacement in Clement, Hillside, Joeris, Sky View, and St. Joseph's is \$25 per lock.
+For Agnese/Sosa, Avoca, ICC2 (McCombs Building), Township and Watson Lofts, a \$40 replacement charge will be assessed for entry doors and \$25 for room doors.

 Should the key be broken, a replacement key will be provided when the broken key is returned.
-If you believe your keys have been stolen, contact UIW Police at 829-6030 to fill out a police report.
+If you believe your keys have been stolen, contact UIW Police at (210) 829-6030 to fill out a police report.

-h) Property Loss and Insurance
+H. Property Loss and Insurance

-You are encouraged to carry personal property insurance.
+You are encouraged to carry personal property/renter's insurance.
 UIW cannot assume responsibility for destruction, theft, loss of money, valuables, or other property belonging to or in the custody of a student for any cause whatsoever, whether or not those losses are in a student's room or in a public area.
 UIW or Residence Life is not responsible for property left behind after the resident has moved out of the residence halls.
 Property found may be discarded or given away.

-i) Vehicle Safety
+I. Vehicle Safety